sandialabs/OWENS.jl/docs/src/OWENS_Dev_Guide.md

 # Global Frame of Reference

-Thanks to some legacy VAWT frames of reference where wind was originally coming from the top down, and then from the left right, the convention was to simply rotate the axes instead of properly redefining the global frame of reference to match standard math convention again.
+Due to some legacy VAWT frames of reference where wind was originally coming from the top down, and then from the left right, the convention was to simply rotate the axes instead of properly redefining the global frame of reference to match standard math convention again.
 Therefore,